-As we continued our travel through Albania, we quickly found out that the drink that rules Albania (and the Balkans) is raki or rakija, a spirit distilled from pomace that is left over from winemaking after the grapes or fruit are pressed for juice.
+As we continued our travel through Albania, we quickly found out that the drink that rules Albania (and the Balkans) is raki or rakija, a spirit distilled from pomace that is leftover from winemaking after the grapes or fruit are pressed for juice.
 The drink is quite popular and is known by other names in other countries.
 For example, it is chacha in Georgia and grappa in Italy.
 Albania’s raki is special as it also can be made of plums, walnuts, and mulberry.
 The choices are boundless and Albanians, it seems, can make delicious raki out of everything.
 When we arrived in Berat for our two-day stay, our hosts, a lovely married couple in their early 40s, greeted us with shots of homemade orange raki that was the best raki we tried in Albania.
 They explained that Albanians usually make raki for personal consumption, not for sale, and that all their neighbors make their own raki with each family utilizing its own secret recipe or technology.
-When we asked them about their secret sauce, the husband told us that he was using a high-quality home distiller that he bought for 300 euros a couple of years earlier in Italy.
+When we asked them about their secret sauce, the husband told us that he was using a high-quality home distiller that he bought in Italy for 300 euros.
 He then went downstairs and proudly brought back a shiny copper home distiller.
 After spending two wonderful days in Berat that involved not only exploring the striking architecture of this historic Ottoman town but also connecting with our hosts on a personal level, we received a parting gift of a bottle of orange raki - the best souvenir we brought back home.

 Coming up Next Week: Our visit to an Albanian family winery, where my family got drunk.